 UK – 3 Aug 2017.
 Currently, NICE (the UK equivalent of FDA) are not recommending Lu-177 Lutathera based on cost.
 This is only a draft recommendation and another announcement is expected end Sep 2017.
 More to follow when known.
 This is a blow for patients in England.
 Read here

-The situation is confusing – the therapy has been in use for some time
+The situation is confusing – hasn’t the therapy has been in use for some time?

 Of course, this therapy has been in use in Europe and some other places for some time but to be honest, they have been on a limited scale and never formally approved by national drug agencies.
-Despite it’s extensive use, the EU approval above is actually the very first approval of PRRT anywhere in the world.
-In UK, it was used for some time for those in need but was removed from routine availability through a ‘slush fund’ formally known as the Cancer Drugs Fund – to cut a long story short, the funding source was cut off.
-There are still ways of obtaining the treatment pending formal acceptance by the NHS but certain criteria apply.
+Despite its extensive use, the EU approval in 2017 was actually the very first approval of PRRT anywhere in the world.
+For example, in UK, it was used for some time for those in need but was removed from routine availability through a ‘slush fund’ formally known as the Cancer Drugs Fund – to cut a long story short, the funding source was cut off, although there are still ways of obtaining the treatment pending formal acceptance by the NHS (certain criteria apply).

-In the meantime, I constantly see stories of patients travelling to Switzerland, Germany, Netherlands, Sweden and England.
-I’m sure there’s people travelling to other countries!
+In the meantime, I constantly see stories of patients travelling to Switzerland, Germany, Netherlands, Sweden, Great Britain and others; mostly as their own cost.
 However, it does indicate one thing, there is a huge unmet need in that many patients do not have access to the best treatments in their own country.
 I see this daily through many private messages.

 Europe (EU associated countries)

-Despite the EC approval on 29 Sep 2017, NICE are currently not recommending PRRT (Lu-177) due to what looks to me like cost grounds.
+In UK, despite the EC approval on 29 Sep 2017, NICE (drug approvals agency) are currently not recommending PRRT (Lu-177) due to what looks to me like cost grounds.
 One theory is that this is a metaphor for price negotiation between NHS and AAA.
 This is a particularly controversial issue for UK as the drug was removed from routine use (Cancer Drugs Fund) in 2015.
 Why wait in UK?
 There are ways to get access to PRRT via different funding sources.
 Ask your specialist because this possibility is unfortunately not very well publicised.
 PRRT is funded in Scotland, Wales and Northern Ireland.
-NICE only covers England.
+The NICE approvals process only covers England.
+See headline update above.